Provisional Charter of Radencommunisten

 the insistence of the primacy of mass-action and workers councils in revolution and

-a commitment to cooperation within the communist movement
+the commitment to cooperation within the communist movement

 to be its minimum points of agreement.